Life history theory: Optimal life-history strategies

 Populations can adapt and thereby achieve an "optimal" life history strategy that allows the highest level of fitness possible (fitness maximization).
 There are several methods from which to approach the study of optimality, including energetic and demographic.
 Achieving optimal fitness also encompasses multiple generations, because the optimal use of energy includes both the parents and the offspring.
 For example, "optimal investment in offspring is where the decrease in total number of offspring is equaled by the increase of the number who survive".

-Optimality is important for the study of life history theory because it serves as the basis for many of the models used, which work from the assumption that natural selection, as it works on a life history traits, is moving towards the most optimal group of traits and use of energy.
+Optimality is important for the study of life history theory because it serves as the basis for many of the models used, which work from the assumption that natural selection, as it works on life history traits, is moving towards the most optimal group of traits and use of energy.
 This base assumption, that over the course of its life span an organism is aiming for optimal energy use, then allows scientists to test other predictions.
 However, actually gaining this optimal life history strategy cannot be guaranteed for any organism.